Crispety, crunchety, deliciously peanut buttery homemade healthy Butterfingers!

-If you’re looking for a healthy or vegan dessert that will impress even the most skeptical or pickiest of eaters, these healthy Butterfingers are definitely the recipe to try.
+If you’re looking for a healthy or vegan dessert that will impress even the most skeptical or pickiest of eaters, these healthy Butterfingers are definitely the recipe to try on all your friends.

 In the years since I first posted them here on the blog, it’s become one of the site’s most popular recipes.